barchart/documentation-generator/docs/content/concepts/barchart_style_guide.md

 * a short description of the product,
 * a "badge" icon from your continuous integration tool,
-* for public-facing products, a link to your formal documentation site (like this one),
+* for public-facing products, a link to your formal documentation site (see below),
 * for private-facing products, formal documentation isn't necessary, but please include quick-start information in the README file itself.

 ### Write a Formal Site